Summary

 50 Minute(s)

-Show slide 20.
-Introduce the instructional strategy Claim Cards.
+Show slide 21 and introduce the instructional strategy Claim Cards.

-Have students split up into groups of five (5).
-Have each group member select one of the Claim Cards to discuss.
-Explain to the students that these claims are based on Amendments to the Constitution.
+Have students split up into groups of five (5) and pass out a set of Claim Cards.
+Have each group member select one of the Claim Cards to complete and then discuss with the group.
+Explain to the students that these claims are based on U.S. Constitutional Amendments.

-Show slide 26 after all student groups have discussed their Claim Cards.
-Have them create a Padlet video that includes the following:
+Show slide 22 after all student groups have discussed their Claim Cards.
+Have them create a Video in Padlet that includes a claim statement, a brief explanation of why they believed this claim was the best, and evidence to support this claim.

 Evaluate

-Show slide 27.
+Show slide 23.
 Instruct students to review their sticky note results from earlier in the lesson.
-Have them share out observations they made of the structure of the amendments.
+Have them share their observations about the structure of the amendments.

 As a class, brainstorm some ways the U.S. Constitution should be changed.
 Have a student from each group write responses on the board or a piece of chart paper.
-Instruct students to choose a change they feel is important and write an amendment to the Constitution.
+Instruct students to choose a change they consider important and draft an amendment to the Constitution.

-Show slide 29.
+Show slide 25.
 Share with students the two available options: (1) write a 28th amendment and a Claim, Evidence, Reasoning paragraph, or (2) create a multimedia presentation.
+This is an individual project.

-Advise students to ensure that the new amendment include the following:
+Advise students to ensure that the new amendment includes the following:

 It is fair for all people.